wisecash/wisecash-support/_posts/2000-01-01-simulating-month-to-month-growth.md

 index: 1
 ---

-If one of your income sources has a growth pattern, you can forecast it using the month-to-month growth feature in WiseCash.
+If one of your income sources has a growth pattern, you can forecast it using the month-to-month (or more generally, term-to-term) growth feature in WiseCash:

+{% include full-screenshot.html file="income-growth.png" %}

-This feature is also useful to do break-even analysis on one of your product, especially when coupled with [tagging and filtering,Applying Tagging & Filtering ].
+This feature is also useful to do break-even analysis on one of your product, especially when coupled with [tagging and filtering,Applying Tagging & Filtering].

-To apply a monthly growth percentage, you must first create a [repeat transaction, Setting up a Recurring Transaction], then later update it to apply the growth simulation.
-Here is how to do this:
+To forecast growth, you must first create a [repeat transaction,Setting up a Recurring Transaction] then apply the following steps:

-## Create a repeat transaction

-Create a [repeat transaction, Setting up a Recurring Transaction] starting today, using the starting value for amount.

-TODO: screenshot

-## Edit one occurrence
+## Edit your growth starting-point

-Go to the [Account Overview] then edit the occurrence from which you want to start projecting your growth.
+Go to the [Account Overview] then edit the occurrence from which you want to start projecting your growth:

-TODO: screenshot
+{% include screenshot.html file="selecting-a-transaction.png" %}

 ## Fill the growth percent

-TODO: screenshot

-then click on **Save with future occurrences**.
+Provide a term-to-term percentage of growth to be applied:

+{% include animation.html file="percent-growth.gif" %}

 <div class='alert alert-info' role='alert'>
   <i class="fa fa-warning"></i> For technical reasons, the growth only applies to the 2 upcoming years.
 Afterwards the last amount is applied indefinitely.
 </div>

+Now click on **Save with future occurrences**.
+Your account preview will now show the growth pattern:

+{% include screenshot.html file="income-growth.png" %}

 If you need to review and update your growth later, you can pick a transaction in the series and apply the same manipulation from there.